Credit by Examination

-Moravian College awards credit to students who have passed at an acceptable level various tests of the College-Level Examination Program (CLEP), Excelsior College Examinations (formerly New York Regents College Examinations), ACT-PEP Examinations, and DSST (formerly DANTES—Defense Activity for Nontraditional Education Support) program.
-These may be taken prior to admission or after a student has enrolled at the College.
+Moravian University awards credit to students who have passed at an acceptable level various tests of the University-Level Examination Program (CLEP), Excelsior College Examinations (formerly New York Regents College Examinations), ACT-PEP Examinations, and DSST (formerly DANTES—Defense Activity for Nontraditional Education Support) program.
+These may be taken prior to admission or after a student has enrolled at the University.
 Students with nontransferable coursework from other colleges may qualify for credit through CLEP and DSST examinations.

 Minimum scores in the various CLEP and DSST tests are given below.
 In some cases (indicated by ‡) a supplemental essay is required.
 Inquiries about credit for CLEP and DSST examinations listed below should be addressed to the associate dean for academic affairs.

 1 unit/4 credits per test